OI-wiki/i18n/docs/basic/divide-and-conquer.md

     First of all, to recursively solve a problem of tree data structure, it is required to traverse the whole tree.
 So the template of tree traversal, which is separately recursively call the function with left and right sub-tree, should appear in the given main function `pathSum`.
 So, for each nodes, what should they do?
 They should count how many eligible path for itself and it's sub-tree.
 Then, the problem is solved.

-    According to the skills mentioned before, we have a clear definition for the job of each recursive function based on the analysis.
+    According to the tricks mentioned before, we have a clear definition for the job of each recursive function based on the analysis.

     Function `pathSum`: Given a node and a target value.
 Return the number of paths whose the sum is target value in the tree rooted at this given node.